45 Lab Metrics You Need to Track [Download the Full List]

 Training Completion Rate

 The percentage of mandatory safety and compliance training sessions completed by staff.
-This metric ensures that all personnel are up-to-date with the latest safety protocols and regulatory requirements.
+This metric ensures that all personnel are up to date with the latest safety protocols and regulatory requirements.

 Personal Protective Equipment (PPE) Compliance Rate